marco-mart/Martinez-Chacon-Summative-Project-1/README.md

 Testing with MockMVC
 --------------------
-We used MockMVC (a testing framework) to simulate HTTP requests and test the behavior of a Spring MVC controller.
+Testing was done using MockMVC (a testing framework) to simulate HTTP requests and test the behavior of a Spring MVC controller.

-Because it would be impractical to test a random object response for correctness, we defered to instead test only the response received by the HTTP method.
+It would be impractical to test the random object response, so tested only the response received by the HTTP method.

 Documentation Using Swagger
 ---------------------------
-We used Swagger (a framework for creating and maintaining API documentation) to document our REST API as a way to provide a clear and concise representation of our API's resources and operations.
+Swagger (a framework for creating and maintaining API documentation) was used to document our REST API providing a clear and concise representation of our API's resources and operations.

 In-Memory Data
 --------------
-In place of a database, we defered to using in-memory data for simple testing.
+For simple testing, in-memory data was used instead of a database.